-The course considers abnormal behavior from the framework of the DSM classification system of the American Psychiatric Association and contemporary psychological models.
-This course stresses the etiology and assessment of abnormal behavior patterns and their relationship with psychotherapy, pharmacotherapy, and multicultural and gender issues.
+The course considers diagnosis and treatment planning from the conceptual framework of the Diagnostic and Statistical Manual (DSM) classification system of the American Psychiatric Association, and the International Classification of Diseases (ICD).
+This course focuses on the symptoms, etiology, and assessment of maladaptive behavior patterns, and their relationship with psychotherapy, pharmacotherapy, sociopolitical and multicultural issues, and the stigma of mental illness.